christo/kick-assembler-acbg/development.md

 ### Other Plugin Features

 * make parser for asmInfo output!
+* grammar: addressing modes - we can detect legal addressing modes
+* grammar: uppercase mnemonics - kick doesn't support. maybe we should parse them and offer fix? identifiers)
 * Memory usage graph
 * update KickAssemblerSyntaxHighlighter to define more styles for language and then add text attributes for "Default" and "Darcula" bundled schemes with additionalTextAttributes